Continuous access evaluation

 Supported location policies

 CAE only has insight into IP-based named locations.
-CAE doesn't have insight into other location conditions like MFA trusted IPs or country-based locations.
-When a user comes from an MFA trusted IP, trusted location that includes MFA Trusted IPs, or country location, CAE won't be enforced after that user moves to a different location.
-In those cases, Azure AD will issue a one-hour access token without instant IP enforcement check.
+CAE doesn't have insight into other location conditions like MFA trusted IPs or country/region-based locations.
+When a user comes from an MFA trusted IP, trusted location that includes MFA Trusted IPs, or country/region location, CAE won't be enforced after that user moves to a different location.
+In those cases, Microsoft Entra ID issues a one-hour access token without instant IP enforcement check.

 If you want your location policies to be enforced in real time by continuous access evaluation, use only the IP based Conditional Access location condition and configure all IP addresses, including both IPv4 and IPv6, that can be seen by your identity provider and resources provider.
-Do not use country/region location conditions or the trusted ips feature that is available in Azure AD Multifactor Authentication's service settings page.
+Do not use country/region location conditions or the trusted ips feature that is available in Microsoft Entra multifactor authentication's service settings page.

 Named location limitations

-When the sum of all IP ranges specified in location policies exceeds 5,000, user change location flow won't be enforced by CAE in real time.
-In this case, Azure AD will issue a one-hour CAE token.
-CAE will continue enforcing all other events and policies besides client location change events.
-With this change, you still maintain stronger security posture compared to traditional one-hour tokens, since other events will be evaluated in near real time.
+When the sum of all IP ranges specified in location policies exceeds 5,000, user change location flow isn't enforced by CAE in real time.
+In this case, Microsoft Entra ID issues a one-hour CAE token.
+CAE continues enforcing all other events and policies besides client location change events.
+With this change, you still maintain stronger security posture compared to traditional one-hour tokens, since other events are still evaluated in near real time.